nuaayxy/CarND-Behavioral-Cloning-P3/writeup.md

-IMage is fliped and steering is negated to add more training data left/right image is also used as well to avoid overfitting
+IMage is fliped and steering is negated to add more training data left/right image is also used as well to avoid overfitting Dropout can also be added but it is not included here since the model runs ok.

 #### 3. Model parameter tuning